Engee documentation

 Yes

-# Pressure recovery — whether to take into account the increase in pressure when expanding the area
+# Pressure recovery — should the pressure increase be taken into account when expanding the area

 Details

-Whether to take into account the pressure increase when the fluid flows from a region with a smaller cross-sectional area to a region with a larger cross-sectional area.
+Should the pressure increase be taken into account when liquid flows from an area with a smaller cross-sectional area to an area with a larger cross-sectional area.

 Default value